 I was unsure if I was going to respond back, but the man was persistent on leaving me cute messages.
 It was hard to believe that a kind free spirited man (who was younger than me) wanted to get to know me.
 I figured I wasn’t getting younger so I decided to take a leap of faith.
 I sent him a response…

 It is nice to meet your acquaintance.
 I’m sorry to hear about your wife.
 I miss my husband and am lonely too.
 Forgive me for not typing more, but I’m a chicken pecker on this keyboard and my arthritis is acting up.
 Speak to you soon.

 We talked online for hours two weeks straight.
 Augusto knew how to bring a smile to my face which was hard to come by.
-I had wished he lived closer, but he was finishing up a contract job for a business development company in Egypt and afterwards he would return home in Boston.
+I had wished he lived closer, but he was finishing up a contract job for a business development company in Egypt and afterwards he would return home to Boston.
 I resided in the small town of Desert Rapids, about one hundred and thirty miles Southeast of Fort Worth Texas.
 We shared everything from our childhood misfit days to our not so golden years.
 Then out of nowhere something unexpected happened… Augusto said he was falling in love with me.
-We exchanged photos and my heart tingled when I saw him.
+We exchanged photos and my heart fluttered when I saw him.
 He was so handsome like Sean Connery with a side of Marlon Brando.
 He compared me to a mature precious gem bathed in sunlight.
 What a poet he was…just like the time he sent me this little charmer…

 Life has more meaning since you came along-

 Happiness so overwhelming I could burst into song-

 Never could anyone tell me this day would come true-